 Given $i\in[m]$ and $j \in \N$, define $c_{i,j}(\alpha)$ to be the integer defined recursively with respect to $j$ as follows: \begin{itemize} \item If $j\leqslant i+1$, then $c_{i,j}(\alpha) = 0$; \item If $j>i+1$, then $c_{i,j}(\alpha) = c_{i,j-1}(\alpha) + \left\{ \right.$ \end{itemize}

 This defines a matrix $c(\alpha)$ with infinite entries.
 For instance, $c(\alpha)$ for the composition $\alpha = (4,5,4,1,0,2,0)$ is

-There is a nice interpretation of $c_{i,j}(\alpha)$ in terms of certain paths inside the diagram of $\alpha$.
-For each fixed $i$, let us draw a polygonal line in the diagram of $\alpha$ as follows: \begin{description} \item[Step 1] Start with a vertex at last box of the $i$-th row; \item[Step 2] If the box above is empty, draw a vertex diagonally to the next box Northeast to the current one; \item[Step 3] If the box above is filled, draw a vertex up to the next box above to the current one; \item[Step 4] Repeat this process to each row of the diagram. \end{description}
+The quantity $c_{i,j}(\alpha)$ can be interpreted in terms of certain paths within the diagram of $\alpha$.
+For each fixed index $i$, we construct a polygonal path in the diagram of $\alpha$ according to the following steps: \begin{description} \item[Step 1] Start at the last box of the $i$-th row; \item[Step 2] If the box directly above is empty, move diagonally to the next box northeast of the current position; \item[Step 3] If the box directly above is filled, move vertically to the next box directly above; \item[Step 4] Repeat this process for each row until the top of the diagram is reached. \end{description}